thoreinstein/ynab.el/README.md

 # ynab

-`ynab` is a package that provides a major mode for interacting with your [YNAB](https://youneedabudget.com), also known as You Need a Budget, from the comfort of emacs.
+`ynab` is a package that provides a major mode for interacting with your [YNAB](https://youneedabudget.com), also known as You Need a Budget, data from the comfort of emacs.

 _Please Note_ This package is in it's infancy and is a side project to make my financial life slightly easier.
 I have no intentions of recreating the YNAB interface, nor a large part of it's functionality.